SwedbankPay/developer.swedbankpay.com/_includes/cobadge-dankort.md

 ## Co-badge Card Choice For Dankort

-Due to new [EU regulations from 2016-06-09][eu-regulation] regarding cards that have more than one payment application, we have developed support for the end users of Dankort to be able to choose their preferred payment application on the Swedbank Pay payment page.
+Due to [EU regulations from 2016-06-09][eu-regulation] regarding cards that have more than one payment application, we have developed support for the end users of Dankort to be able to choose their preferred payment application on the Swedbank Pay payment page.
 If you are a Dankort user, read more about this feature at [Dankort][dankort-eu].